BijanJohn/bijanjohn/docs/index.md

 the energy and emptiness goes on forever<br>
 it's all you've ever seen, and it is enough<br>
 sometimes holidays are the tough stuff<br>
-where ever you are at, it's the perfect time and place, to be looking up<br>
+wherever ever you are at, it's the perfect time and place, to be looking up<br>
 with grace and gratitude we offer blessings and tip our cup<br>

 ## About me